sympower/dt-data-load-tool/docs/website/docs/general-usage/credentials/complex_types.md

 In order for the `auth()` method to succeed:

 - You must provide valid `client_id`, `client_secret`, `refresh_token`, and `project_id` to get a current **access token** and authenticate with OAuth.
 Keep in mind that the `refresh_token` must contain all the scopes that are required for your access.
-- If the `refresh_token` is not provided, and you run the pipeline from a console or a notebook, `dlt` will use InstalledAppFlow to run the desktop authentication flow.
+- If the `refresh_token` is not provided, and you run the pipeline from a console or a notebook, `data_load_tool` will use InstalledAppFlow to run the desktop authentication flow.

 #### Defaults

-If configuration values are missing, `dlt` will use the default Google credentials (from `default()`) if available.
+If configuration values are missing, `data_load_tool` will use the default Google credentials (from `default()`) if available.
 Read more about [Google defaults.](https://googleapis.dev/python/google-auth/latest/user-guide.html#application-default-credentials)

-- `dlt` will try to fetch the `project_id` from default credentials.
+- `data_load_tool` will try to fetch the `project_id` from default credentials.
 If the project id is missing, it will look for `project_id` in the secrets.
 So it is normal practice to pass partial credentials (just `project_id`) and take the rest from defaults.

 ### AwsCredentials